 Causes of Orbital pseudotumor

 The cause is unknown.
-It most commonly affects young women, although it can still occur at any age.
+It mostly affects young women, although it can occur at any age.

 Orbital pseudotumor Symptoms

-- Pain in eye - may be severe
+- Pain in eye, and it may be severe

 - Restricted eye movement

 - Double vision

 - Eye swelling (proptosis)